MTjody/ssr-playground/posts/art-of-over-engineering.md

 What does this mean?
 Simply put, the web application is served over HTTPS, and it's blocked from doing unsecure HTTP API calls.
 The end-user should be certain that their entire session with a HTTPS web app is secure.

 So this got me thinking.
 My initial thought was that one way of solving these types of issues is to setup a proxy server which I'm in control of, and it can make the unsecure API request for me instead.
 Next, I thought of some awesome [functions as a service](https://vimeo.com/189519556) resources I'd been watching in the previous weeks, and decided that it's the way to go.
-Since I already have experience with [GCP and Terraform](http://localhost:3000/posts/terraform-intro) I'd be up and running in no time.
+Since I already have experience with [GCP and Terraform](/posts/introduction-to-terraform) I'd be up and running in no time.
 I just needed a function, and some Terraform configuration.

 ## Solution

-In the Terraform configuration, notice the resources needed to get going.
+In the [Terraform configuration](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudfunctions_function), notice the resources needed to get going.
 The bucket will contain the zip file, which contains the function itself.
 Next, some details about the function itself, and the IAM bindings needed for permissions to invoke the function.
-Note the name property of the archive resource, it is a solution for re-deploying your function on changes.
-If the contents were not hashed and added to the name, there would be no way for Terraform to know that the function needed to re-deploy.
+Note the value of the ? `name`-property of the archive resource.
+It is a solution for re-deploying the function on changes.
+By hashing the contents and adding the hash to the name, Terraform understands that the archive has changed and needs an update.

 ```bash
 resource "google_storage_bucket" "bucket" {